sftcd/etm/etm.md

 ## Isolation

-Sophisticated users can deal with some adversarial behaviours in applications by using different instances of those applications, for example, differently configured web browsers for use in different contexts.
+Sophisticated users can sometimes deal with adversarial behaviours in applications by using different instances of those applications, for example, differently configured web browsers for use in different contexts.
 Applications (including web browsers) and operating systems are also building in isolation via use of